bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kaplansky.md

 * Two years later, in 1989, the American Mathematical Society awarded Kaplansky their Steele Prize.
 * The citation for the prize gives an excellent summary of Kaplansky's many achievements.
 * Kaplansky could not be present at the Summer Meeting of the American Mathematical Society in 1989 to reply in person to this citation.
-* Kaplansky died after a long illness at the home of his son Steven and was buried in New Jersey where his wife's parents were buried.

 Born 22 March 1917, Toronto, Ontario, Canada.
 Died 25 June 2006, Sherman Oaks, Los Angeles, California, USA.